gnarmis/rocketship/README.md

-# sinatra-rspec-bundler-template
+# minimal-template

 ## Update

 - cleaned up lib/.
 Now, each modular app has its own folder, so you can spin out separate files to hold your views, models, etc, as your app grows.

-- added logging example to foo and bar
+- added an example grape app

 ## Overview